utilitywarehouse/go-circle-build/README.md

 For circle build instructions see the [Circle build README](CIRCLE_README.md)

 ## Testing
-Are there any tests that need to be taken before a user is able to run your tests?
+Are there any steps that need to be taken before a user is able to run your tests?

 For example dependant containers to spin up via the docker-compose file, or environmental variables that need to be exported.